grahamgilbert/blog/content/post/2020-05-28-my-perfect-vscode-setup.md

 ```

 These settings will set up linting and formatting for Go - you will be prompted to install any missing Go dependencies.
 We then are turning on the most important setting - enabling formatting when you save a file.
 This means you never need to think about formatting when you save a file.
 I did however, find an issue with formatting on save with Puppet files, so that is disabled here.

+Prettier+ will handle many file formats - go through the ones you use often (`json` and `yaml` here) and set Prettier+ to be the formatter for those languages.
+Do _not_ set it to be the default formatter.
+It will overwrite all of your other formatters.

 ## Conclusion